Azure/azure-remote-rendering-asset-tool/.pipelines/testchecklist.md

 - Drag-drop multiple files and a directory at the same time
 - Try all of the above with "select file" button.
 - During multi-file upload, check that there is a "progress bar" on top of the main Upload button, showing the progress.

+### Containers

+- Check if changing container shows the content of the containers.
+- Press "+" and add a new container name -> the blob list will be empty.
+- Change container to another one and press "refresh" -> the new container doesn't show.
+- Add a new container and upload sometimes to it.
+Change container and press "refresh" -> the container remains.

 ### Directories

 - Make sure you have multiple directories.
 Upload some, if you don't.
 - Double click a subdirectory -> The current directory is set to the subdirectory.
 - From a directory, double click '../' in the list -> Navigates to the parent directory.